mbarkhau/lib3to6/README.md

 [](TOC)

-## Project Status (as of 2018-09-02): Experimental
+## Project Status (as of 2018-12-18): Experimental

-Only use this library if you intend to participate in testing or development.
-I'm using it on personal projects and am still finding bugs.
+I've been using this library on personal projects and am still finding bugs.
 Currently I'm adding fixers and checkers based on issues found in those projects.
+The error messages could be better, but I've already found it to be quite useful.

 The ultimate goal would be to cover all cases documented on http://python-future.org and either: